csoneson/WagnerEMT2020/README.md

 #### Download the data

-The FASTQ files have been uploaded to ArrayExpress, with accession number XXX.
+The FASTQ files have been uploaded to ArrayExpress, with accession number E-MTAB-9365.
 Download the 32 FASTQ files, and place them in a subfolder named `FASTQ`.

 #### Download the reference files